PizzaKing29/Python-Web-Server/README.md

 # A Simple Web Server made in Python
-This Web Server in Python is light weight and perfect for developers who want easy configuration on creating a Web Server.
+This Web Server in Python is light weight and perfect for developers who want easy configuration on creating a local Web Server.
 More information and features about this project will be down below.

 ## ℹ️Features
 Custom Link Generation: